Below you will find our recommendations and resources for hosting meets.

 Announce your meet!
 Every region works different, but we suggest contacting your Regional Representative to help advertise your meet.
 It can also help to post on Instagram and Facebook and DM teams you think may be interested in attending.

 Request a sanction, if desired.
-Benefits of sanctioning your event include free NAIGC awards, access to our scoring software, access to discounted hotel bookings, insurance support, potential access to our Healthcare Team, formal certification by the NAIGC, and real time support from an NAIGC representative.
+Benefits of sanctioning your event include free NAIGC awards, access to ScoreFlippers for registration and scoring, access to discounted hotel bookings, insurance support, potential access to our Healthcare Team, formal certification by the NAIGC, and real time support from an NAIGC representative.
 You must used certified judges and meet our Safety & Equipment Standards in order to sanction your meet.
 When you use our scoring software, results will be publicly available and connect to each member’s account.
 You must submit your sanction request at least 30 days prior to your competition (6 weeks if you would like awards provided).

 Judges prefer judging athletes whose routines were developed for the level they are competing.
 We have surveyed many judges, who all said that they do not mind judging several levels in a single competition, just make sure each rotation separates athletes by level, preferably competing in order of increase level.